Geoblock/FermiPS/README.md

-# Tetragraph
+# TetraGraph
-Software for constructing a tetrahedral network for known coordinates of stars near the Sun
+Software for constructing a tetrahedral network for known coordinates of Gaia stars